mullerdavid/ctf_writeups/cyberquest24/Online_Pwn_Framed/WRITEUP.md

 ![](screenshots/3.png)

-While the stack is executable, ASLR is randomising it's address.
+While the stack is executable, ASLR is randomizing it's address.

 # ROP